logzio/logz-docs/_source/user-guide/mapping-and-parsing/data-parsing-wizard.md

 Parsed logs can be more easily analyzed than raw data, allowing you to create rich visualizations and helpful alerts.

-Parsing is not necessary for all types of logs.
+Logz.io automatically parses most log types.
-But if you use a custom or uncommon log type, parsing can be an invaluable tool.
+But if you use a custom or uncommon log type, you'll require custom parsing.

 You can analyze a set of sample logs in the data parsing wizard, simplifying the process.